 #13 SAI DAENG BEACH

-Sai Daeng Beach is another picture-perfect location and one of the best things Koh Tao.
-Located on Koh Tao’s south coast, Sai Daeng Beach is the perfect spot to spend a day snorkeling the reefs, kayaking in the bay and working on your tan!
+Sai Daeng Beach is another picture-perfect location to visit during your stay.
+Located on Koh Tao’s south coast, Sai Daeng Beach is the perfect spot to spend a day snorkeling the reefs, kayaking in the bay, and working on your tan!

 Sai Daeng Beach is a 15-minute drive from Sairee Beach.
 Sai Daeng Beach can be accessed through the Sai Daeng Resort.

 Park out the front of the resort and then follow the signs pointing the way down the stairs to Sai Daeng Beach.
-There are no parking or entry fees when visiting Sai Daeng Beach.
+There are no parking or entry fees when visiting.

 WHAT TO EXPECT AT SAI DAENG BEACH